Prints by Edvard MUNCH (1863-1944)

 Melancholy and silence are among his favorite themes.
 The Young Woman on the Beach and Two Human Beings (the Lonely Ones) must be considered together and were probably designed simultaneously by the artist.
 The tall blonde woman in white dress is the same in both scenes.
 Watching the ocean, she turns her back to the artist, to the viewer and to life.

-In the second version a man has come from behind, dressed in dark.
+In the latter version a man has come from behind, dressed in dark.
 He bends his head without looking at the woman.
 These two people are in a close vicinity one another and psychologically indifferent.

 Melancholy and silence are among his favorite themes.
 The Young Woman on the Beach and Two Human Beings (the Lonely Ones) must be considered together and were probably designed simultaneously by the artist.
 The tall blonde woman in white dress is the same in both scenes.
 Watching the ocean, she turns her back to the artist, to the viewer and to life.

-In the second version a man has come from behind, dressed in dark.
+In the latter version a man has come from behind, dressed in dark.
 He bends his head without looking at the woman.
 These two people are in a close vicinity one another and psychologically indifferent.

-The artist originally used two techniques.
 The monotype applied through a stencil is linking the ground between the two characters, highlighting that their separate lives occur in the same place at the same time.
 The rest of the image is printed by three wooden blocks.
 The surroundings have become abstract.

-On September 27, 2016, Sotheby's sold for £ 1.56M a print 40 x 55 cm on 47 x 60 cm sheet of the Two Human beings, state Wolf V of VIII, completed by Nielsen around 1917, lot 141.
-It had been estimated £ 400K.
+On September 27, 2016, Sotheby's sold for £ 1.56M from a lower estimate of £ 400K a print 40 x 55 cm on 47 x 60 cm sheet of the Two Human beings, state V of VIII in Woll sub-classification of the W157, completed by Nielsen around 1917, lot 141.

 Our 27 Sept Prints & Multiples sale in #London includes two moving and momentous Munch works https://t.co/PXt2mVLASC pic.twitter.com/VvDVFJ1bTy